raspberrypilearning/getting-started-with-the-sense-hat/en/step_7.md

 - Currently, the scrolling program only warns about abnormal temperature.
 Can you add the same behaviour for pressure and humidity?
 - You could create a simple graphical thermometer which outputs different colours or patterns depending on the temperature.
-- If you haven't done so already, experiment with a bottle and the [pressure sensor](https://projects.raspberrypi.org/en/projects/astro-pi-guide/sensors/pressure.md).